Collector, entrepreneur, retail buyer, raconteur…

 Ken Stradling. © www.stephen-morris.co.uk

-Ken Stradling MBE was a man who made a lifelong passion for design into a stellar career, shaping the tastes of Bristol as buyer and MD of the Bristol Guild.
-Rather like like his contemporary, Sir Terence Conran, during his long career in retail, Ken Stradling MBE was an influential advocate, distributor and collector of world-class modern design from Europe and the Nordic regions.
+Ken Stradling, MBE made his lifelong passion for design into a stellar career.
+As the buyer and MD of the Bristol Guild he shaped the tastes of Bristol, in the same fashion as his contemporary, Sir Terence Conran., Ken was an influential advocate, distributor and collector of world-class modern design not just in the region and the UK, but from Europe and the Nordic regions.
+He was a patron and supporter of many twentieth century artists and designers, whose careers began as he sold their first works.

-Ken was born and raised in Bristol, attending Bristol Grammar School.
+Ken, born and raised in Bristol, attended Bristol Grammar School.
 The school’s headmaster, J.E.
-Barton, was an authority on art and design and was a huge and remarkable influence on him.
-Ken’s mother took him to auctions where, as a teenager, his first purchase was a piece of Eltonware, the local art pottery of the earlier 20th century.
-See the video below to see Ken talking about this item.
+Barton, was an authority on art and design and a very significant influence on him.
+Ken’s mother took him to auctions where, as a teenager, his first purchase was a piece of Eltonware, a local art pottery.

-Between 1939 and 1948 Ken served in the Army, after which he became Assistant Manager of the Bristol Guild of Applied Arts.
-In 1958 Ken married Betty Haggar, a painter who taught art at Clifton High School.
-They began to travel in Europe, Scandanavia and as far as Czechoslovakia buying for the Guild.
-After Betty’s untimely death in 1964 Ken continued to develop the Guild into an outstanding retail destination for modern craft and design.
+From 1939 to 1948 Ken served in the British Army, after which he became Assistant Manager of the Bristol Guild of Applied Arts.
+In 1958, Ken married Betty Haggar, a painter who taught art at Clifton High School.
+They then travelled in Europe, Scandanavia and Czechoslovakia buying for the Guild.
+After Betty’s untimely death in 1964 Ken continued on his mission to develop the Guild into an outstanding UK retail destination for modern craft and design.

 Ken created a Trust which would develop this incredible and diverse collection as an educational resource for future generations.
 Since it opened in 2014, the Stradling Collection’s education programme has excited and inspired secondary school children, students and teachers, within and beyond Bristol.
 It also tells valuable stories about the history of design through its exhibition programme.